 - The papal bull Romanus Pontifex awards the Kingdom of Portugal exclusive trade and colonization rights to all of Africa south of Cape Bojador.

 - François Grimaldi, disguised as a monk, leads his men to capture the fortress protecting the Rock of Monaco, establishing his family as the rulers of Monaco.

-- Alfred the Great leads a West Saxon army to repel an invasion by Danelaw Vikings.
+- Æthelred I and Alfred the Great lead a West Saxon army to repel an invasion by Danelaw Vikings.